BarelyAPrincess/ChioriWebServer/docs/scripting/controllers.md

 ### Using Route File

 Controllers are also compatible with the server routing.
-You need to manually capture the action argument or you can define the action use the `vargs` Route parameter.
+You need to manually capture the action argument or you can define the action using the `vargs` directive.

-**Explicit**
+**Using vargs**
 `pattern "/admin/projects/[projId=]/edit", file "/scripts/projects.controller.groovy", vargs [action:edit]`

-**Normal**
+**Using Capture**
 `pattern "/admin/projects/[projId=]/user/[action=]", file "/scripts/.controller.groovy"`

-See [Routing](/docs/configuration/routing/md) for more help with the Route File.
+See [Routing](/docs/configuration/routing.html) for more help with the Route File.